MicrosoftDocs/win32-pr.it-it/desktop-src/WinRT/ivideoframenative-getdevice.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce S \_ OK al completamento dell'operazione.
+Restituisce S \_ OK al completamento corretto.

 ## <a name="see-also"></a>Vedi anche